 Faster Diagnosis with Telestroke Network

 During a stroke, time is brain.
-At Premier Health our specialized team of stroke specialists is on call 24 hours a day, seven days a week to immediately diagnose stroke using our Telestroke Network.
+At Premier Health our specialized team of stroke specialists is available 24 hours a day, seven days a week to immediately diagnose stroke using our TeleStroke Network.
 Linking Good Samaritan Hospital and other Premier Health and regional emergency departments, the network treats patients who are exhibiting signs of a stroke.

 Without losing critical time, a stroke patient arriving at these emergency departments can be examined via a computer linked to a Premier Health on-call stroke specialist any time of the day or night.
 The specialist can “see” the patient, ask questions and view CT scans - all in real-time - to help assess the patient’s condition and help the ED physician determine if the patient is a candidate for acute stroke therapy.

 When the assessment is complete, treatment begins immediately at Good Samaritan Hospital.
 Patients who need the highest level of stroke care, such as endovascular stroke rescue are transferred via CareFlight Air and Mobile Services to Miami Valley Hospital.
-Telestroke technology dramatically reduces the critical window for stroke assessment and action.
+As the first hospital in the Greater Dayton area to be certified as a Comprehensive Stroke Center by The Joint Commission, Miami Valley Hospital is recognized as an industry leader in complex stroke care.
+TeleStroke technology dramatically reduces the critical window for stroke assessment and action.
+Neurologists have only a short time after stroke signs begin to assess, diagnose and treat a stroke patient in order for clot-dissolving medication to be effective.
 Neurologists must assess, diagnose and treat a stroke patient within three to four-and-a half hours of the beginning signs of a stroke for clot dissolving medication to be effective.
-Getting treatment within this timeframe is also important to minimize damage to the brain.
+Getting treatment within this timeframe quickly is also important to minimize damage to the brain.

 Determining the type of stroke is the first step in providing specialized treatment.
 Good Samaritan Hospital stroke specialists identify whether the stroke is caused by a blood clot or by bleeding in the brain.
 Before starting treatment, our physicians may use the following to thoroughly evaluate your condition: